Relative Risk Calculator

 If we denoted the smokers who developed cancer with a, those who did not with b, the non-smokers who developed cancer with c and those who did not with d the formula and solution will look like so:

-So a smoker will have a relative risk 25 times higher than a non-smoker to develop lung cancer, which is not far from truth (according to US CDC data the true risk is between 15 and 30 times).
+This is the result you would get using the relative risk calculator, too.
+We can conclude that a smoker will have a relative risk 25 times higher than a non-smoker to develop lung cancer, which is not far from truth (according to US CDC data the true risk is between 15 and 30 times).
 Relative risk should not be confused with absolute risk, which in this case is 25/100 or 25%, or 1 in 4.

 Relative risk vs Odds Ratio vs Hazard Ratio